-Transfer to the International airport by Private vehicle according to your flight schedule.
+Transfer to the International airport by private vehicle as per your flight schedule.

-MealsBrekfast in the cities and full board in the mountain.
+Mealsonly breakfast in the cities and full board in the mountains.

 RouteKathmandu- Pokhara- Birethati- Ghandruk- Chomrong- Himalaya- Machhapuchre Base Camp- Annapurna Base Camp- Bamboo- Landruk- Pothana- Dhampus- Pokhara- Kathmandu.

 Trip Type Trekking